UoMResearchIT/UoM_AQ_Data_Tools/scripts/EMEP_Data_Extraction/README.md

   - `--no_daily_means`: output the raw data (probably hourly)

 The `batch_hourly_emep_extraction.sh` script is an example SGE batch array script used for extracting data from 24 EMEP files.
-This outputs a separate csv file for each period.
+This outputs a separate csv file for each period, in the directory `extracted_model_data_hourly` (following the example script).

 ## Data Combination

-The individual period data files can then be combined using the script `combine_data.sh` (which removes the last day from each period, to avoid overlaps with the next period - check your data files to determine if this is necessary or not).
+The individual period data files can then be combined using the script `combine_data.sh` in the directory `extracted_model_data_hourly`.
+This script removes the last day from each period, to avoid overlaps with the next period - check your data files to determine if this is necessary or not.

-The full hourly data file produced by the `combine_data.sh` file is used for the further processing scripts.